g3w-suite/g3w-suite-documentation/g3wsuite_administration.md

 ### ![](images/manual/icon_widget.png) Widget setting - Search tools

 **Using this icon it is possible to associate a series of widgets to the layer.
-The basic widget allows you to define search tools that will be available in the webgis.**
+The basic widget allows you to define search tools that will be available in the WebGis.**

 #### Basic settings